bgibbs0/HoneyPotLab/README.md

   </p>
 </br>

-I then created my admin login with username "brianadmin" and allowed RDP (port 3389) to remotley connect to the virtual machine.
+I then created my admin login with username `brianadmin` and allowed RDP (port 3389) to remotley connect to the virtual machine.
 </br>

 <p align="center">